vandadnp/dartpad_workshop_starter/public/rendering_in_flutter_vs_native_ios/instructions.md

 }
 ```

-Notice the followings in the above code?
+Notice the following in the above code?

 * Use of `CupertinoApp` instead of `MaterialApp`
 * Use of `CupertinoNavigationBar` in our `CupertinoPageScaffold` widget